dmorse/pscf/README.md

 # Dependencies

-PSCF depends upon the FFTW fast Fourier transform library and the LAPACK linear algebra library.
+This version of PSCF depends upon the FFTW fast Fourier transform library and the LAPACK linear algebra library.
 These packages must be installed before attempting to compile the program from source.

 # User Documentation